Faroe Islands in July | Everything You Need to Know

 When you have learned how to hike in the Faroe Islands, you are ready to go out and about.
 Step into the untouched nature just outside your doorstep.

-A classic hike is on the northernmost point on Kalsoy island.
-This is where the sheer sea cliff Borgarin is overlooked by the Kallur lighthouse at cliff top Kallurin.
-You will get a whole new view of lighthouses when standing on the very edge here some 240 metres (787 feet) above sea level.
+A classic expedition is on the centrally located Sandoy Island.
+This is one of the places where sheer sea cliffs overlook the ocean.
+You will get an amazing view of the coastline when standing at a safe distance from the edge some 200 metres (656 feet) above sea level.

-The hike to Kallur Lighthouse and so many other hiking trails rewards you with sensational views.
-Some hikes are challenging and then there are some easy hiking trails in the Faroe Islands.
+The hike to Líraberg Cliff and so many other hiking trails rewards you with sensational views.
+Some hikes are challenging and then there are some easy hikes in the Faroe Islands.

 It is an immersive travel experience to visit Faroe Islands in July.
 So why not start out by dwelling up on the largest section of day tours and activities in the Faroe Islands.